simonasbuj/download_youtube_mp4/README2.md

   &emsp;Install pyspark library in python enviroment you're going to use: pip install pyspark

 4)
-  &emsp;You can run pyspark programs in terminal with: spark-submit python_program.py
+  &emsp;You can run pyspark programs in terminal with:
+  &emsp;&emsp;spark-submit spark_program.py
+  &emsp;&emsp;python spark_program.py